playup/diff_matcher/README.md

 Contributing
 ---

+Think up something DiffMatcher *can't* do!  :)
-Fork, write some tests and send a pull request (bonus points for topic branches).
+Fork, write some tests and send a pull request (bonus points for topic branches), or just submit an issue.

 Status
 ---

-Our company is using this gem to test our JSON API which has got it to a stable v1.0.0 release.
+Our company is using this gem to test our JSON API which has got above and beyond a stable v1.0.0 release.

 There's a [pull request](http://github.com/rspec/rspec-expectations/pull/79) to use this gem in a `be_hash_matching` [rspec matcher](https://www.relishapp.com/rspec/rspec-expectations).